ANSR-org/RegexBuilder/README.md

 # RegexBuilder
-A simple abstraction over regular expressions using a builder pattern
+A simple abstraction over regular expressions using a builder pattern in Java

 You can build your RegEx pattern incrementally using the fluent interface.
 Keep in mind that it will not stop you of messing the pattern by using quantifiers or special symbols without any reason.